Schematizing the Observer and the Epistemic Content of Theories: The Breakdown Scale and the Regimes of a Theory

 One comes to recognize and understand these limitations in the representational capacities of theories only by knowledge of the breakdown scales, and correlatively of the regime of propriety.
-Thus, the knowledge of how the mathematics is to be applied, how it represents, and what it represents, is not separable from the practical knowledge that grounds the determinations of the scales and regimes.
+Thus, the knowledge of how the mathematics is to be applied---how it represents and what it represents---is not segregable from the practical knowledge that grounds the determinations of the scales and regimes.
 This is not a matter of ``segregating part of the mathematical structure as representational fluff (`gauge')''---for there just is the solution itself.
-The fact that one cannot use it to model phenomena happening on small spatiotemporal scales does not mean that ``part'' of the solution---``that part representing small stuff''---is gauge, for there is no such part cleanly separable from the rest.
+The fact that one cannot use it to model phenomena happening on small spatiotemporal scales does not mean that ``part'' of the solution---``that part representing small stuff''---is gauge, for there is no such part cleanly segregable from the rest.
 It is not like the case of the Faraday tensor and one of its 4-dimensional gauge potentials, two different mathematical entities with a fixed relation between them.
 And it is not that there is a simple rule, \emph{e}.\emph{g}., ``ignore everything in cubes whose edge is smaller than the mean free-path of the fluid's constituents'', because such rules will in general be incorrect.
-Sometimes what happens on such scales is physically relevant (say, a discontinuity in a boundary condition---such a discontinuity obtains across arbitrarily small scales).
-One simply has to use one's judgment, on a case by case basis, to determine how the formalism encodes potential knowledge, how it successfully represents parts of the world, how it can be used as part of sound, legitimate reasoning.\footnote{This problem underscores the shallowness of much of the debate about realism in science, in particular the almost ubiquitous yet deeply problematic implicit assumption that ``realism'' is a holistic attitude---a mathematical structure \emph{in toto} ``really represents'' or it does not.
+Sometimes what happens on such scales is physically relevant (a discontinuity in a boundary condition, say, or wild small-scale fluctuations that render coarse-grained statistical averages meaningless).
+One has to use one's judgment, on a case by case basis, to determine how the formalism encodes potential knowledge, how it successfully represents parts of the world, how it can be used as part of sound, legitimate reasoning.\footnote{This problem underscores the shallowness of much of the debate about realism in science, in particular the almost ubiquitous yet deeply problematic implicit assumption that ``realism'' is a holistic attitude---a mathematical structure \emph{in toto} ``really represents'' or it does not.
 That, however, is too coarse a conception.
-Some aspects of a mathematical structure may represent, and others not, \emph{e}.\emph{g}., the integrated phase differences in a quantum wave-function (Berry phase) may be ``real'' whereas the phase itself may not, or those ``parts'' of a Navier-Stokes model representing behavior on scales greater than 10$^{-4} \mathtt{cm}$ may ``really designate'' whereas those parts of representing smaller scale behavior may not. \citeN{halvorson-real-qt} provides a splendid discussion of these matters.}
+Some aspects of a mathematical structure may represent, and others not, \emph{e}.\emph{g}., the integrated phase differences in a quantum wave-function (Berry phase) may be ``real'' whereas the phase itself may not, or those ``parts'' of a Navier-Stokes model representing behavior on scales greater than 10$^{-4} \mathtt{cm}$ may ``really designate'' whereas those parts representing smaller scale behavior may not. \citeN{halvorson-real-qt} provides a splendid discussion of related matters.}

 To hark back to the discussion, in \S\ref{sec:forms-aspects-know}, of the different forms and aspects of scientific knowledge, I argued there that that the standard view of theories gives one too little in answer to the question of a theory's epistemic content.
 Here, by contrast, is a case in which the standard view tries to answer too many questions, tries to embody too much knowledge in Stein's sense (a)---simple, factual knowledge---in so far as it allows one to formulate propositions that can have no empirical content \emph{even about systems falling in the theory's regime of applicability}.